The number of two-term tilting complexes over symmetric algebras with radical cube zero: Introduction

 \section{Introduction}

+Tilting theory plays an important role in the study of many areas of mathematics.
+A central notion of tilting theory is a tilting complex which is a generalization of a progenerator in Morita theory.
+Indeed, its endomorphism algebra is derived equivalent to the original algebra \cite{Rickard89der}.
+Hence it is a natural problem to give a classification of tilting complexes for a given algebra.

-Representation theory of symmetric algebras with radical cube zero has been studied by Benson \cite{Ben} and Erdmann--Solberg \cite{ES}.
-These algebras also appear in several areas such as \cite{CL, HK, Sei}.
-Recently, Green--Schroll \cite{GS1, GS2} showed that this class of algebras is precisely the Brauer configuration algebras with radical cube zero.
+In this paper, we study a classification of two-term tilting complexes for an arbitrary symmetric algebra with radical cube zero over an algebraically closed field $\mathbf{k}$.
+Symmetric algebras with radical cube zero have been studied by Okuyama \cite{Okuyama86}, Benson \cite{Benson08} and Erdmann--Solberg \cite{ES}, and also appear in several areas such as \cite{CL,HK,Seidel08}.
+Recently, Green--Schroll \cite{GSa} showed that this class is precisely the Brauer configuration algebras with radical cube zero.

-The study of symmetric algebras with radical cube zero can be reduced to that of algebras with radical square zero.
-In $\tau$-tilting theory \cite{AIR}, we have a natural bijection of support $\tau$-tilting modules for the corresponding algebras (see \cite{DIRRT, EJR} for example). $\tau$-tilting modules over algebras with radical square zero are studied in \cite{Ada, Zha}. $\tau$-tilting-finite algebras with radical square zero are characterized by using the notion of single subquivers [Ada, Theorem 3.1].
-As a refinement of this, we give a complete list of symmetric algebras with radical cube zero which are $\tau$-tilting finite, or equivalently, have only finitely many isomorphism classes of basic two-term tilting complexes (Theorem \ref{theorem1}).
-On the other hand, two-term silting complexes over algebras with radical square zero are classified by \cite{Ao} in terms of tilting modules over certain path algebras.
-This result enables us to compute the number of them explicitly.
-(Corollary \ref{finiteness}).

-The aim of this paper is to study the number of isomorphism classes of basic two-term tilting complexes over an arbitrary symmetric algebra with radical cube zero.
-The following two theorems are our main results.
+The study of symmetric algebras $A$ with radical cube zero can be reduced to that of algebras with radical square zero.
+For example, as an application of $\tau$-tilting theory (\cite{AIR}), we find in Proposition \ref{reduction} that the functor $-\otimes_A A/\soc A$ gives a bijection

+Here, we denote by $\twotilt A$ (respectively, $\twosilt A$) the set of isomorphism classes of basic two-term tilting (respectively two-term silting) complexes for $A$.
+Notice that tilting complexes coincide with silting complexes for a symmetric algebra $A$ (\cite[Example 2.8]{AI}).

+In \cite{Adachi16b,Aoki18,Zhang13}, they study two-term silting theory (or equivalently $\tau$-tilting theory) for algebras with radical square zero.
+The first author (\cite{Adachi16b}) gives a characterization of algebras with radical square zero which are $\tau$-tilting finite (i.e., having only finitely many isomorphism classes of basic two-term silting complexes) by using the notion of single quivers, see Proposition \ref{RSZ}(2).
+Using this result, we give a complete list of $\tau$-tilting finite symmetric algebras with radical cube zero as follows.

+Now, let $A$ be a basic connected finite dimensional symmetric $\mathbf{k}$-algebra with radical cube zero.
+Let $Q$ be the Gabriel quiver of $A$ and $Q^{\circ}$ the quiver obtained from $Q$ by deleting all loops.
+We show in Definition-Proposition \ref{graphA} that $Q^{\circ}$ is the double quiver $Q_G$ (see Definition \ref{def:double quiver}) of a finite connected (undirected) graph $G$ with no loops, i.e., $Q^{\circ}=Q_G$.
+We call $G$ the graph of $A$.